 Shuffling transfers

-During the shuffling phase, each <Key, Value> generated from Map tasks are regrouped by keys and processed as <Key, <Value>> by a Reduce task.
+During the shuffling phase, the <Key, Value> pairs generated from Map tasks are regrouped by keys and processed as <Key, <Value>> by a Reduce task.
 In original MapReduce framework, this operation heavily uses the distributed file system and causes repetitive merges and disk access.
 As this could be very inefficient, in Twister, we leverage memory to do shuffling operation by directly transferring intermediate data through the network from the memory of the node where the Map task lives to the memory of the node where the Reduce task locates, so that the whole process is different from the one in original MapReduce.

 But when the scale goes large, the performance degrades drastically.
 For example, in K-means Clustering, the data required to be transferred in shuffling is about apn bytes, a is the number Map task threads per node, p is the number of the node, and n is the data size of centroids generated by each Map task.
 So even the data of centroids is small, it can generate large intermediate data and cause the inefficiency of transferring large amount of data.
 So we try to reduce the intermediate data size to minimum by using local reduction across Map tasks.